Somatic and Emotion-Focused Therapy

 • AEDP (Somatic & Relational Trauma Therapy), Level 2 (aedpinstitute.org)

-• EFT Couples Therapy Externship (iceeft.com)
+• Emotion Focused Therapy Externship (iceeft.com)